ev2070/GlassGleam/README.md

 ## Instructions for Local Use

-### Option A: Run on Gamemaker Studio 2
+### Option A: Run on GameMaker Studio 2

 #### Prerequisites

 - Install [Steam](https://store.steampowered.com/about/download) and create an active Steam account.
-- Install Gamemaker Studio 2 on your machine via Steam.
+- Install GameMaker Studio 2 on your machine via Steam.
-- Ensure all necessary dependencies are properly installed and configured within Gamemaker Studio 2.
+- Ensure all necessary dependencies are properly installed and configured within GameMaker Studio 2.

-#### Steps to Run Gleam Glass Locally
+#### Steps to Run Glass Gleam Locally

 1. Clone this repository to your desired directory.
-2. Open Gamemaker Studio 2.
+2. Open GameMaker Studio 2.
 3. Select "Open Project" and navigate to the directory where the cloned repository is located.
 4. Open the `GleamGlass.yyp` project file.
-5. Run the project by clicking the play button within Gamemaker Studio 2.
+5. Run the project by clicking the play button within GameMaker Studio 2.
 6. Enjoy!

 ### Option B: Run the Windows Build